-UNI Dining Services accommodates a variety of diets and food intolerances.
-Whether you have food allergies, food sensitivities, gluten intolerance, are following a vegan/vegetarian diet, or other dietary restrictions and/or medical needs, UNI dining is here to help you make safe and delicious choices.
+UNI Dining accommodates a variety of diets and food intolerances.
+Whether you have food allergies, food sensitivities, gluten intolerance, are following a vegan/vegetarian diet, or other dietary restrictions and/or medical needs, UNI Dining is here to help you make safe and delicious choices.

 At UNI, a team approach led by you, our informed customer, is the best preparation in assisting you to have enjoyable dining experiences.
 UNI Dining will provide you with the information needed to manage food allergies, food sensitivities and other medical needs.
 Here are some ways we make it easier for you to manage your meals:

 - A Registered Dietitian is available for consultation to discuss various tools and resources available for your safe and healthy dining experience.

 - Rialto and Piazza offer designated allergy areas in their dining facilities that serves one entrée that is free of the top eight allergens, one entrée that is gluten-free, and complementary sides that are free of the top eight allergens.
 Vegan items are available in designated areas as well.
 Additional items can be prepared to help meet students' individual needs.

 - All management staff attend Allertrain U® training, an ANSI-accredited training available through MenuTrinfo® and taught by an on-campus Master Trainer.
 Managers and supervisors are required to be ServSafe® certified, a food safety program including food allergen management.